Sally Boynton Brown: Idaho Democratic Party

-Brown first started working for the Idaho Democratic Party in early 2011 as a field director, and went on to become communications director in November 2011.
+Brown first started working for the Idaho Democratic Party in early 2011 as a field director, and became communications director in November 2011.
 She assumed the executive director position in March 2012.

 Brown worked on Idaho Representative Sue Chew’s legislative campaign in 2006, and as campaign manager for Representative Phylis King’s re-election campaign in 2008.
-She went on to work for Keith G. Allred's gubernatorial campaign as Director of Operations in 2010.
+She worked for Keith G. Allred's gubernatorial campaign as Director of Operations in 2010.

 In 2013, Brown expanded her work nationwide by starting the Lead discussion group, with the goal of increasing participation of women leaders within the Democratic Party.

-Brown oversaw the largest Democratic caucus in the nation in Ada County, Idaho in 2016.
+She oversaw the largest Democratic caucus in the nation in Ada County, Idaho in 2016.

-Brown was the president of the Association of State Democratic Party Executive Directors.
+She was the president of the Association of State Democratic Party Executive Directors.

-Brown announced on April 21, 2017 that she would be stepping down from being the Idaho Democratic Party.
+Brown announced on April 21, 2017 that she would step down from being the executive director of the Idaho Democratic Party.
 She was replaced by the party's communications director, Dean Ferguson, pending a search for a full-time replacement.

-Candidacy for Chair of the Democratic National Committee
+Candidacy for chair of the Democratic National Committee

-She announced her candidacy for the chair of the Democratic National Committee on December 16, 2016.
+Brown announced her candidacy for the chair of the Democratic National Committee on December 16, 2016.
 Her candidacy was considered a long shot inasmuch as Rep. Keith Ellison, South Bend Mayor Pete Buttigieg, and former Labor Secretary Tom Perez each had some degree of national recognition; ultimately she achieved third place (after Buttigieg's resignation) before dropping out, having won twelve votes in the first round.